oapi-codegen/oapi-codegen/README.md

           oneOf:
             - $ref: '#/components/schemas/Cat'
             - $ref: '#/components/schemas/Dog'

     will result in a Go type of `interface{}`.
 It will be up to you to validate whether it conforms to `Cat` and/or `Dog`, depending on the keyword.
 It's not clear if we can do anything much better here given the limits of Go typing.

     `allOf` is supported, by taking the union of all the fields in all the component schemas.
 This is the most useful of these operations, and is commonly used to merge objects with an identifier, as in the `petstore-expanded` example.

 - `additionalProperties` isn't supported, and will exit with an error.
 This should be possible to support in the future via a `map[string]interface{}` or `map[string]string`.

 - `patternProperties` isn't yet supported and will exit with an error.
 This too should be possible to implement.

-- Parameter handling is primitive right now, complex types are not yet supported.
+- Cookie parameters are not yet supported.
- OpenAPI 3 allows for very complex parameter definitions, and it will be useful to support this for at least query args in the future.

 ## Making changes to code generation